 There's no denying that we all need vitamin C, but where we get it from should ideally be the food we consume.
 Orange, kiwi, broccoli, kale, cauliflower and more are all high in the vitamin, but in desperate times you could tun to a supplement to top up your intake.

-Vitamin C gummies, £5.95, Amazon
+Healthspan Vitamin C gummies, £6.99, Amazon

 “They tend to have a number of ingredients which aren’t great for your body and are often high in sugar.
 You should try to avoid any that contain Acesulfame Potassium, DMAA, yohimbe or excessive amounts of caffeine.
 One alternative is to make a bulletproof coffee, or simply just supplementing with MCT oil."
 MCT, which stands for medium-chain triglyceride, is an essential fatty acid found in foods such as coconut oil which has been linked to health benefits including weight loss and supporting metabolism.

 Your energy levels might feel low from being indoors all day during the coronavirus pandemic, but a deficiency in B12 could also be playing a part.
 It's found in a lot of foods including meat, eggs and milk products, but can also be upped through nutritional yeast which, handily, also doubles up as a cheesy-tasting topping for salads and vegetables.

-Nutritional yeast flakes, £3.49, Holland & Barrett
+Engevita nutritional yeast flakes with added B12, £3.49, Holland & Barrett

 It's an Olympic Standard Certified brand, offering cannabinoid (that's cannabis without the bad bits to you and I) in oil form from entirely natural ingredients that will leave you feeling light as a feather both physically and mentally.
 Try the 2000mg product for 20 per cent active CBD fused with MCT oil to boost effectiveness.

-2000mg CBD oil, £104.99, Pure Sport CBD
+2000mg CBD oil, £102.99, Pure Sport CBD